| BUYERS GUIDE

 Bus 4x4 Group also includes I-Bus Australia which builds bus bodies on Isuzu Chassis Trucks.
 In the last few years, Bus 4x4 Group has diversified from

-a 4x4 conversion on mining company transport vehicles to school buses, coaches, tour vehicles, campervans and motorhomes.
+a 4x4 converter of mining company transport vehicles to school buses, coaches, tour vehicles, campervans and motorhomes.

 The Coaster and Commuter models require converting to 4WD before the campervan body modifications.
 Bus 4x4 does not build internal fitouts but can recommend quality specialists for internal build.